SZUHvern/TMI_multi-contrast-registration/README.md

 # A coarse-to-fine deformable transformation framework for unsupervised multi-contrast MR image registration with dual consistency constraint
-This is the code of TMI's paper 'A coarse-to-fine deformable transformation framework for unsupervised multi-contrast MR image registration with dual consistency constraint'
+This is the code of TMI's paper 'A coarse-to-fine deformable transformation framework for unsupervised multi-contrast MR image registration with dual consistency constraint'.

 ![image](https://github.com/SZUHvern/TMI_multi-contrast-registration/blob/main/fig_2.pdf)

 # Abstract: